lucas-segundo/lucas-segundo/README.md

 I am a Fullstack Developer with over 3 years of experience in the IT industry.
 Since 2020, I have been working on fullstack projects using Typescript and implementing test-driven development (TDD) techniques, design patterns, software architecture, and cloud system deployment.
 Most of my repositories are private due to company policies, I do have a few public projects that I work on my free time.
 Check them out below:

+#### 📌 Character Creation AI
+<a href="https://github.com/lucas-segundo/character-creation-ai">Character Creation AI</a> was developed using Next.js (React.js framework) that uses AI to asks questions to the gamers and, based on theirs responses, create their great RPG character.
+The default behavior is to help the players create their own Fallout Character with unique SPECIAL.
+I built it using TDD, Typescript, and Clean Architecture.

 #### 📌 Nuancias
 <a href="https://github.com/lucas-segundo/nuancias">Nuancias</a> was developed using Next.js (React.js framework) that serves as a publishing platform.
 I built it using TDD, Jest, Typescript, and Clean Architecture, and the data is sourced from a <a href="https://github.com/lucas-segundo/nuancias-cms">Nuancias CMS (Strapi CMS)</a>.